Handbid/Handbid-WordPress/README.md

     - git checkout master
     - git pull

-Next lets hop into the admin area and install the handbid plugin (/wp-admin/plugins.php)
+Next lets hop into the admin area in the browser and install the handbid plugin (/wp-admin/plugins.php)

 Let's now hop into the handbid admin dashboard to configure our plugin, you can do so by either clicking the handbid link in the menu bar or by going to (/wp-admin/admin.php?page=handbid-admin-dashboard).